HOL 1000 Choices in Living (Prerequisite for the minor), 3 credits

 HOL 2000 Choices in Global Living, 3 credits

 This course considers the concept of "health" at both the individual and global level by exploring the connection between an individual's lifestyle choices and their impact on the larger world of work and service.
 The theory of holism, along with related theories (multiculturalism, sustainability, and ecological systems) are considered across a variety of disciplines in order to examine current initiatives that are occurring in order to improve the human condition.

-Resiliency Training for Life will provide you the skills, knowledge and techniques and the practice necessary to apply what you learn to your daily life to make healthy life decisions.
-This entails a holistic approach where mind, body, spirit are integrated in order to function to your fullest.
-In these times of increasing stress and rapid and unsettling change, people will do much better who are able to see clearly, adjust appropriately, listen openly to others, be creative, decide with confidence and act with conviction.
-In Resiliency Training for Life, you focus on training the mind as the mind is central to your perceptions of life, your beliefs and the decisions that you make.
-You will be introduced, through direct experience, to the practical application of clearing, calming, centering, and focusing your mind in your daily life.
+Resiliency Training for Life will provide you the skills, knowledge and techniques necessary to apply what you learn to your daily life and to make healthy life decisions.
+This entails a holistic approach where mind, body, and spirit are integrated to function to your fullest.
+In these times of increasing stress and rapid and unsettling change, people will adapt much better when they are able to see clearly, adjust appropriately, listen openly to others, be creative, decide with confidence and act with conviction.
+In Resiliency Training for Life, you focus on training the mind, as the mind is central to your perceptions, your beliefs and the decisions that you make.
+You will be introduced, through direct experience, to the practical application of clearing, calming, centering, and focusing your mind in everyday life.
 The physical movement component of the class allows you to develop flexibility, grace, strength, endurance and focus.
 Direct application of these practices in daily life will give you glimpses of its potential value for you in your future careers.
-Wise and compassionate individuals who embody honor, vitality, dedication, values and integrity are needed in every arena of life from government, business, religion and the military to education, energy and the environment.
-Resiliency Training for Life will give you practice in refining your ability to act from your 'center', the place from which you maintain integrity and maximize effectiveness.
+Wise and compassionate individuals who embody honor, vitality, dedication, values and integrity are needed in every arena of life from government, business, religion and the military to education, energy, and the environment.
+Resiliency Training for Life will give you practice in refining your ability to act from your center, the place from which we maintain integrity and maximize effectiveness.
 This course satisfies General Education Area VIII: Health and Well-Being.

-HOL 2801 Health and Well Being HC restricted to honors students only, 3 credits
+HOL 2801 Health and Well Being HC - restricted to Lee Honors College students only, 3 credits